DFE-Digital/bat-design-history/app/posts/manage-school-placements/2024-03-22-user-research-round-2-findings.md

 #### Supporting detail and evidence

 Searching based on a trainee’s location was the most common scenario for participants to see themselves using the service.
-Placements need to be a ’reasonable commute’ for the trainee, and this often significantly limits the available options, so location is the first criterion used to narrow down the possibilities.
+Placements need to be a ‘reasonable commute’ for the trainee, and this often significantly limits the available options, so location is the first criterion used to narrow down the possibilities.

 The type of commute the trainee has can significantly affect the placement’s viability and satisfaction.
 So location-related placement information and functionality need to be more prominent, e.g., the school postcode visible in the search results (without needing to click through to the placement details screen), the ability to order search results by distance, and potentially a map view within the service.